Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Cap, up to 4 cm, whitish grey and furrowed.
 Gills, grey black.

 Stem, white, tufty.
-On moist soil near broad-leaved trees.
-Not
+On moist soil near broad-leaved trees

 Beeston Parish Church, Nottinghamshire (September 2008)